 With some patience and foresight, making bets that are not crazy can be easily accomplished.
 It is, however, comprised of many parts and a lot of information.

 The pages that contain the information you want are:

-- Pirates: This is, as you probably gathered, a list of all twenty pirates that compete in Food Club daily.
+- Pirates: A list of all twenty pirates that compete in Food Club daily.
 Clicking on a pirate's name gives you relevant information like his strength, favourite foods, and allergies.
 His weight and win/loss ratio don't matter to us right now.

-- Courses: All of the foods that the pirates eat is displayed here.
+- Courses: All of the foods that the pirates may eat.
 Clicking on a food name brings up an image of it and the food types it falls under.
 If a pirate eats a lot of a food he likes, he'll do a good job, but if he has many allergies in his arena, he'll be in trouble.

-- Next Round: The current round information is here.
-You can see the pirates and the foods in each arena, and the information from the pirates and courses page is also displayed here.
+- Next Round: The current round information.
+You can see the pirates and the foods in each arena, and the information from the pirates and courses page is also linked here.

 Nobody expects you to memorise all of the pirates, their favourite foods and allergies, and all of the foods.
 That's silly.
 Also silly is clicking on each food in an arena one-by-one to find a pirate's favourites and not-so-favourites.
 Therefore: charts.

 You can make your own, using a piece of a paper, word processing software, or spreadsheet program like Excel.
 Or you can just use the already-made charts below.

 |Franchisco Corvallio||Spicy Foods, Meats||Candy|

 |Ned the Skipper||Meats||Dairy|